Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/essential-services.md

 - **Office.iOS.Paywall.Paywall.Presented** - Data is collected when paywall control is shown to the user.
 The data is used to build a view to measure the conversion rate at every step and ensure that the user interface is performing as expected with users experiencing minimal friction during the purchase experience.

    The following fields are collected:
-  - **CPCVersion** - Integer -The version of customer paywall control we're presenting.
+  - **CPCVersion** - Integer  - The version of customer paywall control we're presenting.
 We determine this based on experiment flag.
   - **entryPoint** - String – The Button/Flow from which Paywall was displayed.
 Like “Premium Upgrade Button” or “First Run Flow”
   - **isFRE** - Boolean – Are we showing the First Run Experience or regular UI?
   - **PaywallSessionId** - String – Collected to uniquely identify a Paywall session in an app session